nuords-software/nuords-proxy/doc/CONFIG.md

 **NUORDS PROXY CONFIGURATION**  [(?)](README.md)

 This document describes advanced properties that you can use to tune the proxy server.
-Before proceeding with advanced tuning, we strongly recommedn that you test one of [simple configuration examples](CONFIG.md)
+Before proceeding with advanced tuning, we strongly recommend that you test one of [simple configuration examples](EXAMPLES.md)

 **General properties**